akilperr/SPE/README.md

 - `.gitignore`: files and folders excluded from version control.
 - `AUTHORS`: list of project contributors with UPM emails.
 - `erl_crash.dump`: crash log created by Erlang VM (only if a failure occurs).
-- `mix.exs`: Mix project definition with dependencies and entry point.
+- `mix.exs`: mix project definition with dependencies and entry point.
 - `mix.lock`: dependency lock file for reproducible builds.
 - `README.md`: main documentation for building, testing, and using the project.
 - `presentation.pdf`: A file including presentation slides, which summarize implementation details, project structure and testing methodology, also pointing out faced challenges and future possible improvements.